 ggplot2 respectively), and plain old Microsoft Excel to make Figure 4.
 XMind Pro can output vector graphics, which is essential for making high-resolution images that will print well.
 R can output any format and size you want, and it’s particularly great from making maps because the output is higher-resolution than you can normally get from Google Maps.
 To get the output from Excel, I designed the spreadsheet at full size and then copy-pasted the cells directly into Publisher, which preserved them as embedded tables.

 I went through a bunch of old magazines and made around 20 sketches.
 But in the end, only two of the sketches informed the final poster:

-What drew me to both of these layouts was that both pages were led with strong graphical elements at the top, and that text broke into the space of these graphics.
+What drew me to both of these layouts was that both pages were led with strong graphical elements at the top, and these graphics were interrupted by other elements that broke into them.
 I really liked that aspect.

 Iteration 1.
 I laid down the Make it pop! layout just to see how it would work, and unsurprisingly, it didn’t work for a poster.
 It wasn’t meant to handle this much text.